 The most common TMJ treatment used today is the flat plane bite splint.
 This bite splint is intended to help put the jaw in a healthy position, reduce bruxism (teeth clenching and grinding), and prevent damage to the teeth.

 The flat plane bite splint is fitted to the upper teeth, but smooth on the bottom.
-In theory, this allows the lower jaw to slide freely past the bite splint so the jaw finds its comfortable position, and the thick plastic prevents damage to the teeth.
+In theory, this allows the lower jaw to slide freely past the bite splint, so the jaw find its comfortable position, and the thick plastic prevents damage to the teeth.

 Flat Plane Splints Can Worsen TMJ